Performance Marketing vs Brand Marketing: What’s the Difference?

 The good news is that there is plenty of opportunity to advertise on premium content.
 There is a common misconception that people aren’t willing to watch ads and therefore your campaigns will only be served on obscure, longtail channels.
 In reality, 9 out of 10 CTV viewers watch some ad-supported content and this type of content is continuing to gain popularity.
 Subscription prices add up quickly and monthly rates are starting to exceed what users consider ideal pricing, a rate that has remained unchanged since 2019, according to a recent Morning Consult poll.
 Many streamers are taking inventory of their recurring charges, opting to subscribe to only a few paid services and rounding out their viewing with ad-supported channels.
 After all, most people have moved away from cable in an effort to cut down on their monthly bill, not replace it with an aggregation of subscription costs.

 Premium channels are taking note of this shift in the market, adjusting their platforms to offer less expensive (or completely free!) ad-supported tiers to address this common concern.
 HBO Max is perhaps best known for adding in an ad-supported tier for a reduced price after their launch of the SVOD service, but with the merger of WarnerMedia and Discovery, they are considering adding an additional, completely free tier, according to Morning Brew.
 And others are starting to follow in those footsteps as SVOD services continue to raise prices and drive viewers towards less pricey options.
-As the popularity of ad-supported channels continues to grow, choosing the right platform to tap into this inventory can give peace of mind that your ads will reach engaged viewers rather than black screens.
+As the popularity of free ad-supported channels continues to grow, choosing the right platform to tap into this inventory can give peace of mind that your ads will reach engaged viewers rather than black screens.